Cavatelli Pasta

 Serving suggestions

-Cavatelli are wonderful served with many different sauces as suggested earlier.
-For mopping up the sauce you'll want some bread and this made from scratch Garlic bread is just the thing.
-To round off the meal, why not have a couple of salads on the side like Pumpkin and Spinach salad or a Green Bean salad?
+To mop up the sauce, you’ll want some bread, and this is made from scratch.
+Garlic bread is just the thing.
+To round off the meal, why not have a couple of salads on the side?
+Try my Pumpkin and Spinach salad or a Green Bean salad.

 Ingredients

-- 2 cups (340g) finely ground semolina flour see notes
+- 2 cups (286 grams) finely ground semolina flour see notes

 - ½ teaspoon salt